-Advisory: English 56 with a grade of "C" or better, or equivalent, or Assessment Skill Level R5.
+Advisory: English 48 with a grade of "C" or better, or equivalent, or Assessment Skill Level R5.

 This is an introductory course that surveys the basic principles of animal biology.
 These principles include morphology, life processes and evolutionary relationships of the invertebrates and vertebrates.
 Laboratories include the identification of organisms, dissection and recognition of the anatomy of varied animal representatives, embryological development, histology, behavior and physiology.
 This course is designed for Biology Majors and for students seeking to satisfy degree requirements in allied health and animal sciences majors.
 (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
-UC Transfer Course List: No credit for Biology (BIOL) 215 or 250 if taken after 210A and 210B (CAN BIOL 4) (CAN $BIOL\ SEQ\ A = BIOL\ 105 + 106 + 215 + 250).$
+UC Transfer Limitation: Credit will only be granted for either Biology (BIOL) 180 or 215 and 250 combined.
+No credit for Biology (BIOL) 180, 215 or 250 if taken after 210A or 210B.